zulip/zulip/zerver/webhooks/deskdotcom/doc.md

 ![](/static/images/integrations/desk/009.png)

-When a case is updated, you'll see a notification like the one above, to the stream `desk`, with a topic that matches the case's subject name.
+When a case is updated, you'll see a notification like the one above, to the channel `desk`, with a topic that matches the case's subject name.